Ebedthan/hkgfinder/README.md

 # Enter the Python virtual environment with
 poetry shell

-# Test conodictor is correctly installed
+# Test butler is correctly installed
 butler -h
 ```